 Parish Minutes or the online lists of trusts/charities from the Charity Commission in England and Wales, from the Office of the Scottish Charity Regulator or the Charity Commission for Northern Ireland, may indicate if ownership has been formally transferred at any time.
 War Memorials Trust has to guide you in identifying ownership and the legal position of war memorials.

 UK war memorials

 Most memorials were a local initiative, so there was never requirement to ‘register’ a war memorial with any central authority.
 The aim of IWM’s War Memorials Register is to create a complete, searchable list of all war memorials in the UK, including those now lost.
-At present (June 2017) there are over 70,000 entries on the database and a public recording programme during the centenary seeks to identify the remaining war memorials.
+At June 2019 there were over 83,500 entries on the database

 Local or family history societies may make their own existing research available online.
 County Record Offices or Local History Centres may hold Committee minutes and plans.
 Local newspapers often reported on war memorial projects from inception to unveiling.
 For memorials on church property, church or parish records, including faculties (licences to carry out work on Church of England churches) may provide detail about the memorial project.
 Local people may have also retained records.

 There are no centralised records for memorials elsewhere.
 The IWM’s War Memorials Register records war memorials in the UK, Channel Islands and Isle of Man.